Lionking93/robot-orderer/README.md

 You can run the process in Visual Studio Code with Robocorp extensions, with Robocorp lab or if you have rcc.exe installed, with the following command:

 rcc run -e devdata/env.json

+During the process run, an input dialog will appear that asks for location or orders.csv file.
+You can use the following URL: https://robotsparebinindustries.com/orders.csv